The Dotenv Component¶

 $dotenv->load(__DIR__.'/.env', __DIR__.'/.env.dev');

-Given the following .env
+Given the following .env file content:

 1 2 3 | # .env